 That’s why you’re going to need commercial auto insurance.
 Unlike a personal auto policy, commercial auto insurance helps protect the company car, the employees driving it, and any passengers inside.

-Some small business owners assume that they’re covered by their personal auto policies while using their vehicles for commercial purposes.
-However, some crucial differences between the policy types can leave you vulnerable to risks and losses.
+Some small business owners assume that they’re covered by their personal auto policies while using their vehicles for commercial purposes, however this may not be the case.

 Business interruption insurance